Mohammed Merah: Motivation

 Abdelghani stated that, during their childhood, their mother frequently stated that Arabs were born to hate Jews, and that there may be more "Mohammed Merahs" if families were allowed to teach such hatred.
 In 2003, Mohammed stabbed Abdelghani seven times as the latter refused to give up his Jewish girlfriend.

 Dan Bilefsky linked Merah's anger to the high unemployment and alienation of young immigrants in France, and said this affected his development as a self-styled jihadist.
 Canadian journalist Rosie DiManno argued that Merah was motivated neither by religion nor the treatment of immigrants in France.
 She noted that while Merah had familial links with militant Islam (his mother was married to the father of Sabri Essid, who was arrested in 2007 at an al-Qaeda safe house in Syria for militants en route to Iraq), there was no evidence that Merah was involved with militant groups or even any religious congregation.
 DiManno characterized Merah as a sociopath who "sought posthumous grandeur" and adopted a terror agenda as a cover for his pre-existing rage.

 Journalist Paul Sheehan attacked what he called progressives going into overdrive to "dissociate the violence from Islam" when it was revealed the killer was a Muslim who supported al-Qaeda.
 He observed that Merah had dubbed his film of the shootings with verses from the Koran invoking jihad and the greatness of Islam before he mailed it to Al-Jazeera.
 Merah had studied the Koran while in prison.
 Sheehan argues that Merah specifically targeted Muslim soldiers and Jews in a premeditated attack.
 President Sarkozy's intelligence adviser stated that Merah did not originally target the Jewish school, but attacked it only after arriving too late to ambush a soldier nearby.

 According to Christian Etelin, Merah's lawyer since he was 16, Merah was suffering from "psychological difficulties".
 Etelin stated that Merah was abandoned by his father as a child, and there were reports that he split with his wife days before the attacks.
 Etelin denied that Merah was an Islamist.
 He said that Merah could have committed the shootings in an episode of "paranoid schizophrenia during which he completely disconnected from reality."
 Bernard Squarcini, the head of DRCI (France's domestic intelligence agency), stated, "you have to go back to his broken childhood and psychiatric troubles.
 To carry out what he did smacks more of a medical problem and fantasy than a simple jihadist trajectory."

-Intelligence documents later showed Mohamed Merah had made more than 1,800 calls to over 180 contacts in 20 different countries, in addition to having made several trips to the Middle East and Afghanistan.
+And yet intelligence documents later revealed that Merah had made more than 1,800 calls to over 180 contacts in 20 different countries, in addition to having made several trips to the Middle East and Afghanistan.
 Haaretz reported that these facts cast doubt on Squarcini's view of Merah as a solitary figure who was not part of a terrorist network.